 So when we exclude God and the Church from the curriculum, we both lose sight of the profoundest achievements of human culture, and we eliminate the very longing after truth that has always compelled people to desire education in the first place.
 Education then becomes merely pragmatic and instrumental, a matter of successfully learning to cope or manipulate the present moment.
 But since even the present is drained of anything objectively desirable, neither it nor the future really has very much to offer.
 This is ultimately why so many students seem so dispirited and are so indifferent to their own education.
 Contemporary education gives students little to wrestle with.
 It offers them no compelling proposal, no exalted vision of life to say yes to or even to reject, nothing great or noble to aspire to, nothing beautiful to love.
 Education in liberal society thus ceases to be liberal in the traditional sense; it does not liberate the soul from its enslavement to base things or from the realm of necessity.
 Rather it teaches students to resign themselves to it.

 As a teacher in theology and the humanities, it was natural for me to think about these things.
 As a father of two young sons, eager to help them avoid this fate, it became urgent.
-So I had already been thinking and writing this problem for a long time when, about five years ago, a parish-wide meeting was called to discuss the future of St. Jerome’s school, which was then very much in doubt.
+So I had already been thinking and writing about this problem for a long time when, about five years ago, a parish-wide meeting was called to discuss the future of St. Jerome’s school, which was then very much in doubt.
 The school was failing for all the complicated reasons that Catholic schools around the country are struggling.
 The world had changed beneath our feet.
 Demographics had changed.
 Enrollments were down.
 And to be honest, the educational offering wasn’t very compelling despite the dedicated efforts of the many people who lovingly worked and taught there.
 Many families in the parish, who in the past would have sent their children to St. Jerome’s as a matter of course, had forsaken the school, opting for homeschooling instead.
 I came away from the meeting impressed with the new principal, Mary Pat Donoghue, and hopeful that the school would survive, but I was unconvinced that it would or even should survive in its current form.
 I wrote her a letter offering my support, provided that she were interested in trying something more bold, and I included a paper I had written, a kind of manifesto for education, parts of which would eventually make their way into the St. Jerome’s plan.
 Mary Pat then invited me to join a curriculum committee that she had already formed to think along similar lines, a remarkable collection of people.

 We weren’t given a mandate to invent a new school; in fact, we weren’t really given a mandate at all.
 And we probably spent a good six weeks or so without a clear direction.
 Several of us were attracted to the idea of classical education and had read Dorothy Sayers’ The Lost Tools of Learning.
 But we were suspicious that Sayers’ understanding of classical learning was anachronistic and maybe not all that classical—in the Middle Ages, for example, grammar, logic and rhetoric were subjects, not stages—and the more we read about classical education and the more we looked at curricula of classical schools, the clearer it became that “classical education” did not have a single, self-evident meaning.
-It began to feel a bit is if we were trying to build a house beginning with the second floor.
+It began to feel a bit as if we were trying to build a house beginning with the second floor.
 So we decided to go back to first principles and ask some very basic questions: What sort of people did we hope our children would become, and what would it be necessary for them to know and to love?
 But we realized we couldn’t give very good answers to these questions without taking up some even more basic questions about God, the meaning of the human being, and the meaning of human history.

 Our judgments about these questions are the foundation of what would become the St. Jerome Educational Plan, which was a foundational blueprint for a new school, founded on a philosophy of education, which rested, in turn, upon a philosophical and theological anthropology.
 To my mind, this is what is really unique about the St. Jerome’s plan, that it thinks through a fundamental truth common to all attempts at education, but rarely acknowledged: that education presupposes anthropology—a philosophy of human nature—and a theology, even if this is only in the negative form of atheism.
 And everything in the plan flows from these philosophical and theological judgments: from the standard and principles of decision making, to our historical and interdisciplinary approach of the curriculum, to our disposition toward world cultures, to our “phenomenological” approach to nature studies, to our position toward technology in the classroom and the school, to the way the school is decorated, to the culture we are trying to create.